• Skip to main content

 • Return the beef to the large heavy skillet.

 • Add fresh garlic.
-(Or marinade the beef with 1 tbsp garlic powder)
+(Or marinade the beef with 1 tablespoon garlic powder)

 • Mix and cook for 2 more minutes.